 Dr. Ken Atwater became the seventh president of Hillsborough Community College (HCC) on July 1, 2010.
-As president, Dr. Atwater serves as the Chief Executive of the college.
+As president, Dr. Atwater serves as the chief executive of the college.

-HCC offers more than 150 academic programs, including 18 Associate in Arts tracks and over 140 workforce programs and is responsible for training the majority of the community’s first responders through its healthcare training, and police and fire academies.
-HCC enrolls the largest number of graduates from the School District of Hillsborough County who go on to higher education and is the largest community college feeder to the University of South Florida (USF) through the successful 2+2 Program.
+HCC offers more than 160 academic programs, including 18 associate in arts tracks and over 150 workforce programs and is responsible for training the majority of the community’s first responders through its healthcare training and police and fire academies.
+HCC enrolls the largest number of graduates from the School District of Hillsborough County who go on to higher education and is the largest community college feeder to the University of South Florida through the successful 2+2 Program.

 Dr. Atwater earned his Ph.D. in Higher Education (with a focus on community colleges) from Southern Illinois University in Carbondale, Illinois, in 1989.
-He earned a Master of Science degree in Guidance and Counseling in 1978, a Bachelor of Science degree in Speech, Theater, and Sociology in 1977, from Murray State University in Murray, Kentucky.
+He earned a Master of Science degree in Guidance and Counseling in 1978, a Bachelor of Science degree in Speech, Theater, and Sociology in 1977 from Murray State University in Murray, Kentucky.

 The president is a graduate of the prestigious Executive Leadership Institute of the League for Innovation in the Community College, and he is also a graduate of the Institute for Leadership Effectiveness, University of Tennessee-Knoxville.